MrAAGO/Web-And-Dns-server-Deployment/README.md

 ![Screenshot 2023-04-26 205410](https://user-images.githubusercontent.com/86381942/234755387-69d736ae-adca-4145-ad60-2711c0503d70.png)

    <p><b>I'll use domain name servers Custom DNS and designate these as the authoritative servers for my domain.
-I'll also add the two name servers we created in the earlier step: ns1.linuxpro.store  as well as ns2.linuxpro.store.If you purchase a second name and want it to be hosted on the same reliable server, I'll save the settings for you.
-Simply add these name servers to the domain's custom DNS servers on the DNS server.</b></p>
+I'll also add the two name servers we created in the earlier step: ns1.linuxpro.store  as well as ns2.linuxpro.store.If you purchase a second name and want it to be hosted on the same reliable server, Simply add these name servers to the domain's custom DNS servers on the DNS server.</b></p>

 ![Screenshot 2023-04-26 205831](https://user-images.githubusercontent.com/86381942/234756108-e9fe8e57-01cc-46cb-b273-c00396c94fb0.png)

+<p><b>Now, any DNA Querry for the linuxpro.store  domain will reach the name server called ns1linuxpro.store or ns2.linuxpro.store , which has the IP address we have provided in the advanced DNS page.
+That's the IP address of the Ubuntu Droplet.</b></p>

  </body>
 </html>